Citi Benefits Handbook

 4. If a claim for an alternative drug is found, the claim will automatically process.

 5. If there is no history of a prescription filled for an alternative drug, the prescription claim is rejected.

 6. The pharmacist can either contact the member's physician to see if an alternative drug is acceptable or advise the member to contact his/her physician.

 7. The physician can provide a prescription for an alternative drug.
-If the physician strongly feels that the original drug prescribed will best treat the member's condition, then he/she can submit a prior authorization request.
+If the physician strongly feels that the original drug prescribed will best treat the member's condition, then he or she can submit a prior authorization request.
 If the request meets the clinical criteria, the originally prescribed drug will be covered.

-8. A notification will be sent to both the member and physician on whether the request has been approved or denied.
+8. A notification will be sent to both the member and physician regarding whether the request has been approved or denied.

-Call Express Scripts at 1 (800) 227-8338 or www.express-scripts.com to obtain information on if your medication requires step therapy and/or the applicable copay for the generic, preferred brand or non-preferred category of drug.
+Call Express Scripts at 1 (800) 227-8338 or www.express-scripts.com to obtain information about whether your medication requires step therapy and/or about the applicable copay for the generic, preferred brand or non-preferred category of drug.